MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 ## 6. Metrics for Data Validation

 Indicators are essential to provide quantitative information that helps design, maintain, and monitor a data validation procedure.
-Metrics can refer to a single rule or the entire validation procedure and may be based on:
+Metrics can refer to a single rule or the entire validation procedure.

-- **Only validation rules (properties)**: Assessment of completeness, redundancy, feasibility, and complexity of rules.

-- **Only observed data**: Number of failed records, minimum number of variables to be modified for records to pass validation, counts of approved, failed, and missing records per rule, etc.

-- **Observed data and reference data (e.g., imputed or simulated data)**: Allow for a more accurate measure of validation effectiveness.
-They may include confusion matrices, precision, sensitivity, specificity, and severity indicators of errors.

 ## 7. Evaluation of Validation Rules

-Evaluating validation rules involves analyzing their properties (completeness, redundancy, feasibility, and complexity) and performance when applied to data.
+Evaluating validation rules involves analyzing their properties and performance when applied to data.

 - **Completeness**: The extent to which prior knowledge about a dataset is expressed in validation rules.
 It can be assessed through peer review or formal methods that verify the coverage of variables by the rules.

 - **Redundancy**: The presence of rules that always produce the same result as other rules when satisfied.
 Removing redundancies can simplify the rule set but may reduce readability.

-- **Feasibility (Coherence)**: Whether a set of rules can be simultaneously satisfied.
-Formal methods (such as Fourier-Motzkin elimination or mixed-integer programming) can detect inconsistencies.
+- **Coherence**: Whether a set of rules can be simultaneously satisfied.

 - **Complexity**: Can refer to the variety of information needed to evaluate a rule, computational complexity, or the cohesion of a rule set (interconnection through shared variables).
 A graphical representation of dependencies between rules and variables can provide insights into cohesion.

 ## Conclusion

-Applying a data validation methodology requires a systematic and iterative approach.
-Clearly defining validation objectives, understanding different levels and types of rules, integrating validation into the data engineering and statistical production process, and monitoring process efficiency through appropriate metrics are essential.
-Continuous evaluation and refinement of rules are crucial to ensuring the quality of data.
+Applying a data validation methodology requires a systematic and iterative approach, involving continuous evaluation and refinement of rules.
+It is important to clearly define validation objectives, understand the different levels and types of rules, and integrate validation into the data curation, analysis, engineering and statistical production processes.